q335r49/microviche/README.md

 The order of the commands do not matter: for example, `* Heading##jMjsj`, `* Heading##s3jM`, and `* Heading##M3js` all do the same thing: shift the view left one split, move the cursor down 3 lines, and vertically center the view.

-`W` changes the behavior of the `s` and `C` command.
-By default, `s` won't move the split offscreen, but only enough to push the target split to the right edge.
-So, for example, `45s` won't actually shift the view left 45 splits.
-This behavior can be modified with the `W` command which specifies a 'virtual width': for example, `15W` means that the width of the split is treated as though it were 30 columns.
-This would mean that `45s15W` would shift up to the point where only 15 columns of the split are still visible.
+Specify a virtual with with `W` in order to change the behavior of `s` and `C`.
+By default, `s` won't move the split off screen but only enough to push the target split to the right edge.
+Specifying, for example, `15W` means that the width of the split is treated as though it were 15 columns.
+This would mean that `5s15W` would shift up to the point where the split's left border is 15 columns from the right edge of the screen.
 Likewise, `C` would center the split as though it were of width `W`.

 When movement syntax is defined for a block, snap to grid (**F10 .**) will execute that command instead of its usual function.